 blood circulate through your leg veins.

-You will probably need to stay in the hospital for several days.
+You'll likely need to stay in the hospital for a few days.

 Make sure you have someone to drive you home from the hospital.
 You will also need

 You may tire easily after the surgery, but you will slowly start to recover your strength.

 It may be a few weeks before you fully recover.

 After you go home, take your temperature and weigh yourself every day.
 Tell your healthcare

 provider if your temperature is over 100.4°F (38°C).
 Also tell them if your weight

 Ask your provider about when it is safe for you to drive.

 Don't lift anything heavy for a few weeks.
 Ask your provider about what is safe for